percona/pmm-doc/docs/details/HA.md

 Set up PMM using Docker containers in a high-availability (HA) configuration following these instructions.

-PMM Server is deployed in a high-availability setup where two PMM Server instances are configured, one being the leader and the other follower.
+PMM Server is deployed in a high-availability setup where three PMM Server instances are configured, one being the leader and others are followers.
 These servers provide services including:

 - ClickHouse: A fast, open-source analytical database.
 - VictoriaMetrics: A scalable, long-term storage solution for time series data.